hsf-training/hsf-training-databases-basics/_episodes/04-mysql-and-python.md

 ```

 ## Define and Create a Table
-Now we will define the table named `dataset`.
+Now we will define the table named `dataset2`.
 # Define the dataset table
 Here we have a column named `id` defined as an Integer type and serves as the primary key for the table.
 It auto-increments, meaning its value automatically increases for each new row added to the table.
 We set `filename` column as unique so that there is no duplication of filename in the table.